KennethMejico/SENG3011_McNuggets/README.md

 | Liam Staples       | z5254570 |
 | Luke Junsuo Chen   | z5264602 |
 | Vicknesh Ravikumar | z5255879 |

-### Overview:
-Ever since COVID-19's breakout, more awareness and emphasis has been placed on the effectiveness of communication and knowledge of disease and outbreaks.
-The **McNuggets** aim to to develop a platform that would contribute to an alert society with complete access to vital health information.
-This platform will automate the extraction of data from available sources in order to produce the following information for the public:
-* Outbreak alerts: Important notifications regarding outbreaks of a new disease, existing disease in a new area, etc.
-* Watching briefs: Analysis on serious outbreaks, involving origins, symptoms, treatments, fatality rate, etc.
-* Digest: Newsletters available to inform policy makers, government and other stakeholders about outbreaks.

 ## Deliverable 1
 ### Design Details